sqz-xy/gad-sdk/README.md

 ```

-## Python GAD SDK
+## Python GAD SDK (Windows and Linux)

+Note: As of PIP 21.3 pip creates build files locally in a folder called build instead of a temporary folder.
+If the boost install directory changes or the path isn't set properly then the build folder should be manually deleted before trying to install again.
+Likewise if modifying the code and installing again then the build folder should be deleted.

 The C++ SDK has been wrapped in Python using PyBind11.
 The interface for the Python code largely matches that of the C++ code, though class accessors have been replaced with Python properties.

 The Python SDK is not yet  documented, though its binding to the C++ can be found in `oxts-sdk-py/gal-py-bindings.cpp`.
 There is also an example in `examples/python/my-first-gad.py`.

-To install the package, use `pip install ./oxts-sdk` from the directory above the repository folder.
+To install the package, use `pip install ./gad-sdk` from the directory above the repository folder.
 After that, it can be imported using `import oxts_sdk`.